JaimeHyland/elAcentoEspanyol/readme.md

 <!-- TOC --><a name="responsiveness"></a>
 ### Responsiveness
-- The website is fully responsive over all tested screen on both portrait and landscape orientations, where applicable (see [Testing](testing) section below).
+- The website is fully responsive over all tested screen on both portrait and landscape orientations, where applicable (see the [Testing](#testing) section below).

 <!-- TOC --><a name="favicons"></a>
 ### Favicons
 Appropriate favicon images were created on the basis of the site logo (see [Images](images) below), using Inkscape to create a 920 x 920px png file and converting it using [favicon.io/favicon-converter](https://favicon.io/favicon-converter/).
-The favicon design was created on the basis of the logo (see [Images](images) below).
+The favicon design was created on the basis of the logo (see [Images](#images) below).
 <!-- TOC --><a name="images"></a>
 ### Images
 - The website contains two non font-icon-type image: